-Should you start dating the father of your child?
+You'll always have a connection with the father of your child.
+However, that doesn't always mean that you should date the father of your baby.
 Let our dating coach offer up some important advice.

 Dating the Father of your Child Advice

 I am 19 and I just had my first kid.
 I went to stay with my mummy for a few weeks.
 There was a rumor going around that my current boyfriend had a new girl.
 It hurt me because I am sure it is true.
 So I decided to get the rest of mine and my baby's stuff.
 When I went to our place, I saw some text messages in his phone with him calling another person "baby" and showing her affection.
 When I talked to him about it, he said she didn't mean anything to him.
 They only used to talk and he denied bringing her into our place.
 He wants me to come back home because he feels as if people are putting a chip in my head.
 I want to know if I should go back, knowing that yes he did cheat on me but also he is saying he wants another chance to change.
 He is my baby's father and we have been together for about a year and a couple of months now.
 I am a little like one of the other readers who commented that when I am with him were ok, but when we are apart we argue cause I feel like he is cheating.
 When I call his cell, he doesn't answer so I feel like he is cheating.
 I am physically and emotionally drained.
 Should I go back and give him a chance for my son's sake or should I stay with my mum.
 Please answer me.-- Contributed by: neka

 Congratulations on having a healthy baby boy and having a mum who is supportive of both you and your son.
 After the birth of a child, all those extra hormones are working their way through your system and leaving.
 This is just one reason why you feel physically and emotionally drained.
 This state won't last long, but it does take about six months before you'll feel more like your old self.
 Therefore, the only two people that deserve your attention, love and care right now are you and your baby.